OWASP/www-project-cyber-controls-matrix/index.md

 #### Copyright

-The OWASP Cyber Controls Matrix (OCCM) is copyright the OWASP Foundation, Inc. (https://owasp.org) Control identifiers (IDs), Control Names, and any related attributes are copyright their respective owners.
+The OWASP Cyber Controls Matrix (OCCM) is copyright the OWASP Foundation, Inc. (https://owasp.org) Control Identifiers (IDs), Control Names, and any related attributes are copyright their respective owners.
 Trademarks belong to their respective owners.
 Contributors to the OCCM do so freely and do not hold any ownership, copyright, or rights in the OCCM or its content.
-Contributions may include, but are not limited to: information, content, assistance, ideas, software code, employment, licensing, and sponsorship.
+Contributions may include, but are not limited to: information, content, assistance, ideas, software code, employment, licensing, financial support, and sponsorship.

 #### Disclaimer and Limitations